ChakshuGautam/cQube-ingestion/docs/c4gt/tests.md

 ## Description

-This document describes the master ticket to track the test case coverage and availability for different services.
+Describing the master ticket to track the test case coverage and availability for different services.
 The goal of this ticket is to ensure that all services are fully tested and that the test cases are available to all developers.

 ## Services